LESS4FD/LESS4FD/README.md

 ## To Run

-Build heterogeneous graphs for each dataset:
+Build a heterogeneous graph for each dataset:

 ```
 python build_graph.py --dataset <dataset_name> --num_topics <num_of_topics>